Nebula (character): Working with the Dark Guardians

-In the aftermath of the "Infinity Wars" storyline, Nebula was present at Thanos' funeral.
-Starfox showed all the guests a recording of Thanos stating that he uploaded his consciousness into a new body before his death.
-The funeral was attacked by the Black Order, who stole Thanos's body and ripped open a hole in space, sending everyone into the rip.
-Everyone was saved by the arrival of Gladiator and the Shi'ar Empire.
-Nebula was among those who joined up with Starfox's Dark Guardians.
-The Dark Guardians found Nova and ambushed him, wounding him enough to crash land onto a planet.
-When the group argues about Wraith's motives, Nova takes the chance to fly off.
-The team plans to track her down again.
+In the aftermath of the "Infinity Wars" storyline, Nebula attends Thanos' funeral.
+Starfox shows all the guests a recording of Thanos stating that he uploaded his consciousness into a new body before his death.
+The funeral is attacked by the Black Order, who steal Thanos's body.
+Everyone is saved by the arrival of Gladiator and the Shi'ar, with Nebula joining Starfox's Dark Guardians.